Author: Ameeba

 Conceptual Example Code

-Consider the following pseudocode example, which demonstrates how an attacker might exploit this vulnerability:
+Consider the following conceptual example that demonstrates how an attacker could exploit this vulnerability:

 Overview